Region-of-Interest Based Neural Video Compression: ROI-based neural video compression

-\paragraph{Latent-scaling ROI Scale-Space Flow} Inspired by methods like~\cite{li2018learning, cai2020endtoend} which introduce a mechanism to explicitly control the spatial bit allocation, we adapted a recent technique called latent-scaling~\cite{chen2020variable, cui2020g}.
+\paragraph{Implicit ROI Scale-Space Flow} An immediate extension to SSF to make it ROI-aware is to provide the ROI mask $s_i$ as input to each of the three hyperpriors, see Fig.~\ref{fig:models}a.
+Note that the ROI mask is not fed to the decoder, meaning we expect the encoders to implicitly store the relevant ROI information inside the existing latent codes.
+Since the decoder does not require the ROI mask, we do not need to transmit a representation of the mask itself.
+Feeding information of the mask along with the video frame, in combination with the use of an ROI-aware loss, encourages the model to focus on important aspects for the user.
+Albeit simple, we show the effectiveness of this approach when paired with an ROI-aware loss in Sec.~\ref{sec:experiments}. \paragraph{Latent-scaling ROI Scale-Space Flow} Inspired by methods like~\cite{li2018learning, cai2020endtoend} which introduce a mechanism to explicitly control the spatial bit allocation, we adapted a recent technique called latent-scaling~\cite{chen2020variable, cui2020g}.
 Albeit similar in its motivation, it differs from the masking approach of~\cite{cui2020g} by exploiting the Gaussian prior structure of mean-scale hyperprior AE.
 The key idea is to apply a scaling factor to the latent which changes the quantization step size, leading to different trade-offs between rate and distortion in ROI and non-ROI areas.
+By using ROI-based information to control the scale of latents, the quantization grid can be explicitly adjusted.
+Our model can therefore learn that foreground regions require finer quantization than background regions.
 For ease of exposition, we will describe in the next paragraphs latent-scaling for the I-frame hyperprior AE, but the same method is applied to the P-frame residual hyperprior AE.
 We do not apply it to the P-frame flow hyperprior AE as initial studies showed the flow code $w_i$ only accounts for a small fraction of the total rate.
-For the similar reasons, we only apply latent-scaling latents, leaving hyper-latents, which are cheap to encode, unaffected.
+For similar reasons, we only apply latent-scaling latents, leaving hyper-latents, which are cheap to encode, unaffected.